 Montenegro Visa Requirements

+Wondering how to obtain a Montenegro tourist visa?
 All visitors travelling to Montenegro must obtain a visa from one of the Montenegrin diplomatic missions unless they hold valid passports of one of the visa exempted countries.
-Citizens of 95 countries can enjoy a 90-day stay in Montenegro without a visa.
+According to the Montenegro visa policy, citizens of 95 countries can enjoy a 90-day stay in Montenegro without a visa.
 Citizens of European Union, Australia, Brazil, Canada, Chile, Iceland, Japan, Malaysia, Mexico, Norway, New Zealand, Turkey, Russia, Switzerland, South Korea, United States of America, etc.

 Citizens of all the other countries that are not included in the list of 95 visa exempted countries will have to apply for a visa prior to their Montenegro.
 Moreover, any citizens holding a visa issued by Ireland, the European Union, the United Kingdom and the United States can now avail a 30-day stay without a visa.